 The Learning Support programme is run by highly qualified teachers whose fields of expertise include special education needs, thinking and learning extension programmes, and student counselling.
-Our staff aim to build self-esteem and confidence and support students to be independent in their learning.
+Our staff aim to build self-esteem and confidence and support students to be independent and resilient learners.

 Reading and language support is offered for students experiencing challenges and study support is available to senior students.
 Support is based on individual student needs and is priority assessed.